finance calculator

 How to use this calculator

-3. See new rent, monthly change, and effective percent increase.
+3. Run the calculator to see your new rent, the monthly change in dollars, and the effective percent increase.

 Inputs explained